Generation in the Web

 And the concepts that we’ve gone over from the beginning to now are not just for MiniLogo of course, they can be easily generalized to work for your own language as well.
 As you’ve been going through these tutorials, we hope that you’ve been thinking about how you could have done things differently too.
 Whether a simple improvement, or another approach, we believe it’s this creative kind of thinking that takes an idea of a language and really allows it to grow into something great.

-One easy point to make is how the example code shown in these tutorials is designed to designed to be easy to demonstrate.
-However, it can improved with better error checking, better logic, generator optimizations, etc.
+One easy note is how the example code shown in these tutorials was designed to be easy to demonstrate.
+It could definitely be improved with better error checking, better logic, generator optimizations, etc; something to keep in mind.

-It is also easy to imagine how one could extend their generator to produce their own functionality, besides drawing.
-It’s even possible to imagine that you might have multiple generator targets, as there is no requirement to have a single generator output form like we’ve done in these tutorials.
-You could add as many different outputs forms as you need for each specific target, and even share some functionality between generators.
+It’s also easy to imagine how one could extend their generator to produce their own functionality besides drawing.
+For example, imagine that you might have multiple generator targets, as there is no requirement to have a single generator output form like we’ve done in these tutorials.
+You could add as many different output forms as you need for each specific target, and even share some functionality between generators.

 We hope that these tutorials have given you a practical demonstration of how to construct a language in Langium, and facilitated further exploration into more advanced topics & customizations.
 If you’re interested about learning more about Langium, you can continue through our other tutorials, reach out to us via discussions on Github, or continue working on your Langium-based language.